 As if to prove that floating bus stops are a simple and safe thing to implement, here in the middle of Copenhagen is a much more complicated arrangement.
 The very wide road at this point has two bus lanes/stops (going in the same direction, in the image to the left of centre, and further left again), and a cycle track (right side of this image) and ordinary traffic to the left of all these features.
-On Google Streetview it is possible to see that the zebra crossings are here to support people to cross the whole road, but that they have also been utilised to support crossing to the bus stops.
+On Google Streetview it is possible to see that the signalised crossings are here to support people to cross the whole road, but that they have also been utilised to support crossing to the bus stops.
 I understand this to be something intentionally utilised in designs in the Netherlands – making it easier for some people to cross to the bus stop.

 This isn’t Utrecht or Amsterdam.
 The streets of Copenhagen are still dominated by motor vehicles, and wide crossings like this are common.

 As far as I could see this worked just fine.
 Clearly it’s not seen as a good arrangement, but one that is employed when there’s less willingness to take space away from the road.
 I’m sure it’s irritating when you’re cycling and in a hurry, but the compensation is that so many roads have direct and wide cycle tracks.

 This location is close to the central station.
 As with much of the infrastructure in Copenhagen there is a feeling that it has been introduced fairly rapidly, with issues tackled as they went along.
 I’m assuming here that the barriers have been introduced to discourage people standing on the otherwise less obvious cycle track while they wait for the bus.
 Google Streetview confirms that they were added relatively recently.